 An accurate description of present level of activity is imperative to safety at events.
 We meet our athletes at every age, stage, and ability level.
-We have a wide range of athlete activity levels, ranging from Level 1 to Level 5 or Beginner, Intermediate, and Advanced.
-In the registration process we ask for present level of activity so we can best support you at our events with instruction, volunteers, and equipment.
+We have a wide range of athlete fitness levels, ranging from Level 1 to Level 5 or Beginner, Intermediate, and Advanced.
+In the registration process we ask for present level of activity so we can best support you at our events with instruction.
 Your present level of activity can grow and change as we experience life due to increased stamina and activity, or decreased mobility caused by injury or circumstance.
-Different sports and physical activities also activate different stamina levels.
 Our team will work with you to determine your current PLA.
 This is crucial in our process, and we ask that you are transparent with our team.

-As NWABA programs and services grow, we are offering different levels of activities.
-We may offer an Advanced Hike that would only be accessed by Level 4 & 5 at the present level of activity.
-We also offer beginner and intermediate activities that are reserved for Level 1-3 present levels of activity.
 Together we can work towards your goals as an athlete and to do that we need a place to start!
-Below is an outline of our levels for present level of activity, when determining your level, please assess based on your last 30 days of activity.
+Below is an outline of our levels for present level of fitness, when determining your level, please assess based on your last 30 days of activity.

-Level 1: Sedentary - Less than 3,000 steps daily and/or activities include reading, to watching, using computers or other sedentary activities during leisure or work time etc.
+Level 1: Sedentary - Less than 3,000 steps daily, activities include reading, tv watching, using computers or other sedentary activities during leisure or work time etc.

-Level 2: Lightly Active -3,000-10,000 steps daily and/or non-vigorous exercise 1-3 times per week,
+Level 2: Lightly Active -3,000-10,000 steps daily, and/or non-vigorous exercise 1-3 times per week,

-Level 3: Moderately Active -10,000-12,000 steps daily and/or exercise 3-5 times per week.
+Level 3: Moderately Active - 10,000-12,000 steps daily, and/or exercise 3 - 5 times per week,

-Level 4: Highly Active - 12,000-15,000 steps daily and/or exercise 5 - 7 times per week,
+Level 4: Highly Active - 12,000-15,000 steps daily, and/or exercise 5 - 7 times per week,

-Level 5: Extremely Active - 15,000+ steps daily and/or intense exercise or hard physical labor 7 days a week,
+Level 5: Extremely Active - 15,000+ steps daily, and/or intense exercise or hard physical labor 7 days a week,